 The vision for the Kingston Park development is that it will contribute to the stimulation and creation of a revitalised central business district and will lead to a viable self-sustaining community.
 It is the most critical single project for the economic future of the Kingborough municipality.

 An economic assessment was prepared by independent consultants, which found that this project will help to create 600 new jobs in Kingston and inject more than $80 million a year into the local economy, once completed.
-Development aspirations include a community hub, new community health centre, residential properties, limited commercial space and a large area of parkland.

 It is the right time to seize the opportunity to generate more home grown development in the region, preventing the need for people to travel into Hobart or other areas for employment, education and health.